ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Hon- to Court in Chnrch. -
-A young gentleman happening to sit
-at church in a pew adjoining one in
-which sat a young lady for whom he con--ceived
-a sudden and violent -attachment
-was desirous of entering into a courtship
-on the spot, but the place not being suit,
 able for a formal declaration, the case
 suggertctf the fHdwing plan.
 He polkcly handed his fair aelghbor a